Easy Tips to Understand the Ingredient List on Food Labels

 - Tree nuts, such as almonds, walnuts and pecans

-Recently, we had a little fun asking kids to help identify some mysterious sounding items on an ingredient list.
-Check out our latest Kids & Diabetes video: Star Wars character or Twinkie ingredient?
+We had a little fun asking kids to help identify some mysterious sounding items on an ingredient list: Star Wars character or Twinkie ingredient?
+Check out the video.

 To find a registered dietitian at Henry Ford, visit henryford.com or call 1-800-HENRYFORD (436-7936).